 An increase in plasma porphyrin confirmed by increased fluorescence emission scan peak at 619 nm can present.
-Molecular and DNA testing of HMBS deficiency is not necessary for the diagnosis, but has utility for family screening.
+Molecular and DNA testing of HMBS deficiency is unnecessary for the diagnosis but has utility for family screening.

-As mentioned below (vide infra), the symptomatology of most of the acute porphyrias shows significant overlap.
+As mentioned below (vide infra), most acute porphyrias' symptomatology shows significant overlap.
 Symptoms of AIP are often clinically indistinguishable from those of hereditary coproporphyria and variegate porphyria.
 Although the diagnostic approach to distinguish AIP from other acute porphyrias has little evidence backing at present, new evidence-based diagnostic strategies are under development for these conditions.

 Plasma Fluorescence Staining

 In contrast to AIP, HCP, and other porphyrias in which the sera of subjects with biochemically active disease have emission peaks at approximately 619 nm to 620 nm, the serum from patients with VP have a unique porphyrin-peptide in plasma that has its peak fluorescence at approximately 626 nm, following excitation by light of 410 nm (the Soret band).
 This reaction forms the basis of the utility of fluorescence of diluted sera at physiologic pH to differentiate VP from other acute as well as cutaneous porphyrias.